 Deciding to remain as She-Hulk full-time thanks to the strength, confidence, and power she has in her She-Hulk form with no loss of intelligence or awareness, Jennifer goes on to join the Avengers - a decision that leads her to travel to Battleworld to participate in the Beyonder's superhero war games in the Marvel Super Heroes Secret Wars (opens in new tab) limited series.

 She-Hulk's time in Secret Wars has two profound effects on her story.
 For one thing, she gets her very own arch-enemy in the form of Titania, a villain introduced in the story who has often been billed as the strongest woman in the Marvel Universe.
-Titania, who is part of the current Gamma Flight title and who is married to Hulk villain the Absorbing Man, will be played by actor Jameela Jamil in Disney Plus' She-Hulk show - and she's glimpsed briefly in the trailer.(opens in new tab)
+Titania, who was part of the recent Gamma Flight (opens in new tab) title and who is married to Hulk villain the Absorbing Man, will be played by actor Jameela Jamil in Disney Plus's She-Hulk show - and she's glimpsed briefly in the trailer.(opens in new tab)

 There are also two other She-Hulks, just as there are multiple characters who have used the Hulk designator (Jennifer Walters included).
 Alongside Jenn, there's Lyra, the daughter of Hulk and Thundra (a super-strong warrior queen from another world in the Multiverse).
 And then there's Betty Ross, Bruce Banner's former paramour, who was once able to transform into a Red She-Hulk, much like her father General Thaddeus 'Thunderbolt' Ross could transform into a Red Hulk.